creilly/Christogram/README.md

 Christogram
 ===========

-Histogram creator and editor using js, svg, and html
+Histogram creator and editor for the browser